Building Bonds Between Cops & Kids

 Dotty Olson Pool

-$30.00 per child or $100.00 for families of four, $20.00 per child after four
+$30.00 per child or $100.00 for families of four, $20.00 per child after four.
+Includes participation in all programs and activities for Etna PAL's fiscal year.
+(Additional Fees- Clay/Swim)

 If you're interested in one of our volunteer positions, start by applying here and attaching your downloaded and completed application from below in Downloads.